lukso-network/website-support-center/docs/migration/supported-wallets.md

 If you migrate yourself but don't have a browser-based wallet, e.g., holding your LYXe on a Ledger or Trezor, we recommend installing an EVM-compatible browser-based wallet.
 After generating a new blockchain address on the installed wallet, you can send the LYXe to your new wallet and begin migrating from the browser.
 One of the most commonly used browser-based wallets is [MetaMask](https://metamask.io/download/), which can be installed and added to your browser within a few steps.
 MetaMask also supports wallet imports for both Ledger and Trezor hardware wallets.

-## How do I migrate if I have LYXe on a hardware wallet?
+## How do I migrate if I have a hardware wallet?

 If you have LYXe on a hardware wallet like Ledger or Trezor, you can send them to a supported crypto exchange or migrate independently by connecting your hardware wallet to a browser-based wallet.
 Make sure your hardware wallet supports external connections to browser-based wallets.